 |First Assignments||Registrar's Forms||Admissions Survey||FERPA Form for Santa Fe||Financial Responsibility|

 |Parking & Transportation|

-All undergraduate students are required to live on campus.
+All freshman students are required to live on campus.
 This helps to create a sense of community among those attending the college and helps new students to adjust better to college life.
-About 85% of undergraduate students at the college live in one of the dormitories.
+Exceptions are rarely granted, but married or older students seeking a waiver to this rule should send a letter of request to the Director of Residential Life.
+About 82% of undergraduate students at the college live on campus.

-The dorm rooms are open to incoming students at 9:00 a.m. for occupancy at 9:00 a.m. the day of registration.
-Heavy luggage or packages can be delivered to the college up to one week before registration day.
+The dorm rooms are open to incoming students at 9:00 a.m. the day of registration.
+Heavy luggage or packages can be delivered to the college up to two weeks before registration day.
 Ship such packages to the following address: